Art Pope: Business and professional career

 Pope is the chairman and president of Variety Wholesalers since 2006.
 Variety owns and operates 370 stores under the names Roses, Roses Express, Maxway, and Super 10, in sixteen states.
 Sales for Variety Wholesalers, Inc., a privately held company, are estimated to be at least $700 million and up to $1 billion.
+In 2025, Variety Wholesalers, Inc. acquired and re-opened an additional 219 Big Lots stores, as part of an asset purchase from the Big Lots bankruptcy.
 The company headquarters is located in Henderson, North Carolina, with a distribution center in Henderson.
 Pope first joined Variety Wholesaler in 1986.

 Before entering business, Pope was an associate attorney with the firm of Skvarla, Boles, Wyrick and From in Raleigh, from 1982 through 1984.
 In 1984, Pope took a leave of absence from the firm to work as the director of organization for the North Carolina gubernatorial campaign of Jim Martin.
 Pope served as special counsel to Governor Jim Martin in 1985.
 Governor Pat McCrory appointed Art Pope State Budget Director in 2013.
 Pope served as State Budget Director from 2013 to 2014, and then stepped down to return to the private sector.

-In 2017, Art Pope became chairman of the Bradley Foundation, a conservative charitable organization.